 - Determination of keyword ideas for a search term

-- In the free version only limited display of results
+- In the free version only a limited display of results

 - Country-specific queries possible

 In the free version, Hypersuggest does not provide search volume or competition data for the keyword suggestions.
-In addition, only the first 10 results are displayed in the search results.
+Also, only the first 10 results are displayed in the search results.

 Those who want to use the full range of functionalities can book individual paid packages separately.